BriFuture/qt_components/README.md

 [Here](https://brifuture.github.io/qt_components/basic_communicator/docs) is a simple documents for it.

+**Newly Added**

+* Improve AbstractProtocol with CommandObject, AbstractProtocol can define command execute times and timeout, CommManager can control the process of command repeat and timeout.
+When interacting with UI, the UI layer just use a subclass instance of CommandObject will be fine.

 **TODO**

 * Use a xml that can be used by VirtualCom, Let VirtualCom choose a certain XML to _simulate a Certain MCU_, which means that it can completely response as a real MCU do when receiving a command by caller.